couchbaselabs/sg-replicate/README.md

 * Integration test with actual sync gateway (the unit tests currently run against a mock sync gateway)
 * Clean up API to only expose what's necessary
 * Attachments handling should be made to be more efficient.
 Currently, attachment data is temporarily stored in memory before it is pushed to the target server.
+* targetCheckpointAddress needs to take more things into account when generating checkpoint address.